-Next Generation Sequencing technologies produces massive amounts of genome data that are revolutionizing biological and medical research, and paves the way towards personalized medicine.
+Next Generation Sequencing technologies produce massive amounts of genome data that are revolutionizing biological and medical research, and paves the way towards personalized medicine.
 Among the exome variants that lead to amino acid mutations, most are neutral in the sense that they only modify the individual's phenotype, but some are the cause of diseases.
 The identification of deleterious mutations and their characterization are of prime importance for setting up personalized therapies.
-This project consists in developing and applying bioinformatics tools to predict disease-causing protein variants and trying to understand why they are so, in terms of protein characteristics such as stability, solubility, flexibility and function, or in terms of DNA characteristics such as its ionisation potential.
-More specifically, we are currently characterizing, at the molecular level, mutations involved in rare diseases, cancer and neurodevelopmental disorders such as autism spectrum disorder.
+This project consists of developing and applying bioinformatics tools to predict disease-causing protein variants and trying to understand why they are so, in terms of protein characteristics such as stability, solubility, flexibility and function, or in terms of DNA characteristics such as its ionisation potential.
+We recently developed FiTMuSiC, a tool combining evolutionary and structural information to predict variant fitness, which was one of the top performance methods in the Critical Assessment of Genome Interpretation competition.
+We are currently applying it to characterize, at the molecular level, mutations involved in rare Mendelian diseases, skin cancer and neurodevelopmental disorders such as autism spectrum disorder and Alzheimer.
 The project is in collaboration with geneticists and clinicians (e.g., Hôpital Erasme, BE, Dana Farber Cancer Institute, USA, University of California San Diego School of Medicine, USA).